0xBAMA/not-quite-a-demo-engine/README.md

 ## Features
   **Graphics Stuff**
   - OpenGL Debug callback for error/warning reporting
+  - GL3W as an OpenGL loader
   - SDL is used for windowing and input handling
   - GLM for vector and matrix types
-  - Dear ImGui + ImGuiColorTextEdit
+  - Dear ImGui Docking Branch + ImGuiColorTextEdit
+    - Setup to spawn platform windows

   **Noise**